NCAA Certification Update

-All teams must check in at the main entrance to New Century Field House on July 27th.
+IMPORTANT: All teams must check in at the main entrance to Drive5 Sports Center on Friday, July 24th.
 Check in will begin @ 2pm.
 All teams must check in prior to 5pm.
 Only coaches have to be present at check in.
 Each team will receive 2 complimentary coaches passes.
 Any additional passes will need to be purchased.

 Game Scores & Bracket Updates: